Lori Kido Lopez: Career and activism

-Lopez is an associate professor at University of Wisconsin-Madison where she teaches a media analysis course as well as courses evaluating the relationship between identity and media using feminist theory, critical race theory, and media theory to analyze how marginalized communities have been portrayed in media over time and how they have engaged with this.
+Lopez is a professor at University of Wisconsin-Madison where she teaches a media analysis course as well as courses evaluating the relationship between identity and media using feminist theory, critical race theory, and media theory to analyze how marginalized communities have been portrayed in media over time and how they have engaged with this.

 Awards

 She was recently chosen to be the 2017 recipient of the Early Career Achievement Award from the Association for Asian American Studies.
 In 2015, Lopez was honored as one of UW-Madison's Outstanding Women of Color.
 This award recognizes members of the university's community for "social justice; advocacy for disadvantaged and/or marginalized populations; scholarly research, writing, speaking and/or teaching about race, ethnicity and indigeneity in American society; and community building to create an inclusive and respectful environment on or off campus."

 Other activities

 In 2016, Lopez started "Asian-American Media Spotlight", an annual film festival in Madison, Wisconsin, showcasing films created by Asian-Americans.
 This is the first Asian American film festival in Madison, and was created in order for underrepresented people to be able to see images of themselves on screen and to overall create greater exposure for these films to wider audiences.
 Lopez started the Race & Media conference in 2014, which is now an annual conference.
 It highlights the intersection between critical race theory and media studies by gathering scholars from various fields.
 Lopez is on the board of Freedom Inc., a black and Hmong queer anti-violence organization located in Madison, Wisconsin.
 She is also a former board member of the Media Action Network for Asian Americans (MANAA), the first organization specifically dedicated to monitoring all forms of media to advocate for "balanced, sensitive, and positive" portrayals of Asian Americans.
 Past Projects include protesting against the lack of Asian American actors in the 2010 film The Last Airbender, which is based on an animation that takes place in an Asian universe and promoting television studios to air shows such as ABC's Fresh Off the Boat and Fox's The Mindy Project.
 While in Madison, she is currently studying communication patterns among Hmong Americans through broadcast media.
 In her research she is focused on how Hmong Americans are making media, what media they pay attention to, and how they are connecting to Hmong people all over the world through mobile media and digital media.